 You will need to pay a one-time installation fee for your Smart Meter.
-This fee is determined by SP Group.
+This is a one off fee, currently charged at $42.80 inclusive of GST and is determined by SP Group.

-Can I switch from a Smart Meter to a Cumulative Meter?
+Can I switch from a Cumulative Meter to a Smart Meter?

 How can I see how much electricity I’ve used?

-You can review and download your half-hourly usage data by logging into your Customer Portal.
+You can review and download your half-hourly usage data by logging into your SP Group Customer Portal or via the Open Electricity Market Portal.

 Why is my electricity usage higher than the national average?

 Usage patterns and lifestyles differ for every household, so your electricity usage may not be the same as the national average.

 Is it normal for electricity usage to increase during the middle of the year?

 In short, yes.
 The average temperature for April to August tends to be higher than the beginning and end months of each year.
 During the hotter season, you may see a rise in electricity usage due to the increased use of air-conditioning.
 You can view the national average household usage for various type of residences here.